MarkGotham/Hauptstimme/README.md

 - Annotators
   - On the 'Beethoven X' project, including Nicolai Böhlefeld and many others.
   - At Cornell, Eastman, TU Dortmund, Durham, and elsewhere.
+- Transcribers, both:
-- Transcribers in our team, and the wider MuseScore community for making their transcriptions freely available under the CCO licence, notably:
+  - in our immediate team, and
+  - more widely across the MuseScore community, members who made transcriptions freely available under the CCO licence and named their source edition.

 ## Licence

 - Scores: CC0 1.0 Universal
 - Annotations: CC-By-SA
 - Code: CC-By-SA

+All scores have been copied from clearly identified and unequivocally public source editions on IMSLP.
+Transcribers have committed to making these transcriptions using that public source edition, and working from scratch.
+We have confidence in our team and their work but obviously cannot make any guarantees.
+If you see anything that we ought to review, please let us know.

 ## Citation